MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 #### Apps installed

-Microsoft Office LTSC 2024 for commercial Preview includes Access, Excel, OneNote, Outlook, PowerPoint, and Word.
-Skype for Business is included but only as an optional installation during setup.
+Microsoft Office LTSC 2024 for commercial Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Skype for Business, and Word.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

 #### Internet connectivity